pelagia123/todo-list-tutorial/forms/REACTIVE_FORM.md

   </p>
 ```

-You may see that we've put button with `editField(fieldName)` function on click.
+Notice we added a click handler on the button where we call a function- `editField(fieldName)`.

 We provide field name as a string, but if you want to do it with element reference feel free to try it :)

-Our edit function works in a simple way - it is enabling control which is responsible for gathering this one specific information - so in the example above when we click on the edit button next to displayed name we will enable `firstName` field inside `userFormGroup`.
+Our edit function enables the control that gathers the specific information we want.
+In the example above when we click on the edit button next to displayed name we will enable `firstName` field inside `userFormGroup`.

-Do you know what will be inside `editField` function?
+Do you know what will be inside `editField` function? 🤔

-I bet you've told `this.userInfoGroup.controls[fieldName].enable();`.
+You got it!
+We can use the `enable()` method on the control like this- `this.userInfoGroup.controls[fieldName].enable();`.

-Since you've had more freedom this time with coding your solutions on [StackBlitz](https://stackblitz.com/github/ng-girls/todo-list-tutorial/tree/master/examples/4_02-reactive-form) there is only an example of how it may be done.
+Since you've had more freedom this time with coding your solutions on [StackBlitz](https://stackblitz.com/github/ng-girls/todo-list-tutorial/tree/master/examples/4_02-reactive-form) there is one example of a solution.
+Your code may look quite a bit different and we celebrate your creativity!

-Please discuss with your mentor anything that is coming to your mind right now.
+Please take a moment to discuss any that comes to mind with your mentor.